Cr0mb/Cr0mb/README.md

 ---

 ## 🤝 Contributing

 If you're interested in contributing or collaborating, please message me on Discord.
 Pull requests are reviewed personally.
 Let's build together.

 ---

-> ⚠️ This README is evolving.
-Stay tuned for more updates!